Gozala/protocol/Readme.md

 - Docs can be optionally specified for the protocol and the functions, via elegant JS hack.
 - The above yields a set of polymorphic functions and a protocol object
-- The resulting functions dispatch on the type of their `'this'` argument, and thus must have it in the list of arguments.
+- The resulting functions dispatch on the type of their `protocol` argument, and thus must have it in the list of arguments.

 `protocol` will generate an interface containing a corresponding functions. returned interface may be used to extend data types with it's implementations: